MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-security.md

 ## Microsoft Teams Rooms Pro Management

 We highly recommend utilizing the Microsoft Teams Rooms Pro Management portal license.
 This cloud-based management platform is designed to elevate the meeting room experience by offering proactive monitoring and updates for Microsoft Teams Rooms devices and their peripherals.
-Intended for organizations looking to optimize their meeting environments, this service ensures real-time oversight and management of Microsoft Teams Rooms devices, including Surface Hub 3.
+Intended for organizations looking to optimize their meeting environments, this service ensures real-time oversight and management of Microsoft Teams Rooms devices, including Surface Hub.
 By adopting this solution, organizations can significantly enhance usability and reliability for end users, ensuring seamless meeting experiences.

 - **Intelligent operations**: Utilizes software and machine learning to automate updates, detect problems, and resolve issues for Microsoft Teams Rooms.
 - **Timely security updates**: Automated update management ensures that security patches are applied promptly as they become available, minimizing the window of vulnerability and protecting devices from known security threats.